thephpleague/climate/README.md

 ## Backgrounds

-To to apply a color as a background, simply prepend the method with `background`:
+To to apply a color as a background, simply prepend the color method with `background`:

 ```php
 $climate->backgroundRed()->out('Whoa now this text is red.');